 Another objection to all three options we have evaluated is that abolishing the Bank of Jamaica would be a step backwards in the evolution of Jamaica's monetary regime.
 Jamaica has spent much effort building its own central bank and it would be a shame to waste that effort.
-This line of reasoning apparently considers anything new to be better than what it replaces.
+This line of reasoning apparently considers central banking to be the ultimate in monetary evolution.

 We reply that the real step backwards was to establish the Bank of Jamaica.
 Had Jamaica continued with its own currency board or joined the East Caribbean currency board (today the Eastern Caribbean Central Bank), Jamaica would have had lower inflation and higher economic growth than it has had with the Bank of Jamaica.
-Like the argument about loss of sovereignty, this argument is a smokescreen to hide how badly the government and the Bank of Jamaica has mismanaged the currency over the years.
+Like the argument about loss of sovereignty, this argument is a smokescreen to hide how badly the government and the Bank of Jamaica have mismanaged the currency over the years.
 The options for monetary reform that we have evaluated would be a step forward because they would provide a good currency, which Jamaica now lacks.